Japanese sushi craftsmanship and authentic recipes

-Origins from Edo to modern dining
+Origins from Edo-period to modern fine dining

 Understanding the cultural heritage of sushi

-Exploring distinct varieties and serving styles
+Exploring distinct varieties and homemade sushi recipes

 Nigiri excellence